Brandon Tolbert

-Brandon Scott Tolbert (born April 6, 1975) is a former American football linebacker in the National Football League for the Atlanta Falcons and Dallas Cowboys.
+Brandon Scott Tolbert (born April 6, 1975) is an American former football linebacker in the National Football League (NFL).
 He played college football at the University of Georgia.
+He never played in a regular season NFL game.

-Early years
+Early life

 Tolbert attended Villa Rica High School, where he was a three-year starter at strong safety.
 He also saw playing time as a wide receiver and running back.
 He was a two-time All-county selection and was named first-team Class AA All-State by the Atlanta Journal-Constitution as a senior.
 He was named the Most Valuable Player of the 1992 Georgia North-South All-star game.

 In baseball, he was a three-year starter and received All-county honors at outfielder as a senior.

 College career

 Tolbert accepted a football scholarship from the University of Georgia, where he was converted from strong safety into a linebacker.
 As a redshirt freshman, he appeared in 9 games and played only on special teams, making 6 tackles.